sql-machine-learning/elasticdl/docs/designs/allreduce.md

 distributed to all the workers.
 As a result, some workers may have already exited and will not be able to generate gradients to continue perform allreduce operations with the rest of the workers.

-In this situation, if we treat the exited worker pods as succeeded, the `AllreduceCommunicator` will not be reconstructed and thus the training will be stuck.
-If we treat the exited worker pods as failed, the `AllreduceCommunicator` will be reconstructed every time when a worker exits, which introduces a lot of unnecessary reconstructions.
+In this situation, if we treat the exited worker pods as succeeded, the `CollectiveCommunicator` will not be reconstructed and thus the training will be stuck.
+If we treat the exited worker pods as failed, the `CollectiveCommunicator` will be reconstructed every time when a worker exits, which introduces a lot of unnecessary reconstructions.

 Alternative, we can perform the following steps to address this issue: